CJosephides/CythonMemviews/README.md

 Note, however, that our Cython code can still call these functions, even though they will not be available to python.

+### Dynamical array allocation

+We gain very little by dynamically allocating the `u`, `v`, and `tmp` arrays, and we also have to remember to free this memory when we are done with it!

+We are already using the efficient `array.array` through the buffer protocol, so dynamically allocating here really is unnecessary.

 ## General remarks

 A nice feedback loop when working with Cython is to annotate the generated C code by passing `annotate=True` to the